maurop123/pwa-tetris/README.md

 Not that a game like Tetris needs any justification to make, or in this case improve.
 I just have found that getting to use Tetris in this way has helped me tremendously on my path towards greater mental health, and I wanted to make this game of Tetris (which is made with Vue which I love <3) more accessible by making it playable offline as a Progressive Web App!

+## Dev Log

+Setup firebase via vue-commons
+Next Steps:
+- Create Login/Signup Modal
+- Or skip and just ask for username at end like Galaga does

 ## Next Steps

 - Leaderboard